 In addition, we study the cosmic microwave background polarization, especially the B-mode due to the weak interaction of the cosmic neutrino background and cosmic microwave background, in addition to the Compton scattering in both cases of scalar and tensor metric perturbations.
 It is shown that the power spectrum C{Bl} of the B-mode polarization receives some contributions from scalar and tensor modes, which have effects on the value of the r-parameter.
 We also show that the B-mode polarization power spectrum can be used as an indirect probe into the cosmic neutrino background.
-B-mode polarization receives some contributions from scalar and tensor modes, which have effects on the value of the r-parameter.
+B-mode polarization receives some contributions from scalar and tensor scalar and tensor modes, which have effects on the value of the r-parameter.
 We also show that the B-mode polarization power spectrum can be used as an indirect probe into the cosmic neutrino background.
+For the value of the r-parameter.
+We also show that the Cosmic neutrino background.
 For the details of this part, see Physics Review D 93, 091301 (2016), R. Mohammadi, J. Khodagholizadeh, M. Sadegh, and She-Sheng Xue.